Port of Yokohama, Japan, is due to welcome a total of 190 cruise ships this year, which is a 25% increase from 2018.

 The land adjacent to the Shinko pier terminal will be transformed into Hammerhead Park and Promenade.

 Carnival Corporation benefits from preferential berthing rights at Shinko and is due to using it for more than 80 ships per year.
-Other cruise companies have also scheduled one or two visits, including Azamara, MSC Cruises, Norwegian Cruise Line, Royal Caribbean, and Windstar.
+Other cruise companies have also scheduled one or two visits, including Azamara, MSC, NCL-Norwegian, RCI-Royal Caribbean and Windstar.
 Around 400,000 cruisers are expected to pass through the terminal per year.